daughpane/guia_backend/README.md

    `exit()`

 **4. Run**
-- open the cloned repository in VSCode and input `python manage.py runserver` to create server to run.
+- open the cloned repository in VSCode and open the terminal
+- input `python manage.py runserver` in the terminal to create a server to run.